Stocks monitoring

 Introduction

-DASH is easy to use, you design a layout with 'components' and this allows you to describe the look and feel of the app.
-Then you define in a callback, how do you want to create the interaction between the elements (ie: a radio button interact with a graph).
-The DASH magic is that the components are accessible in Python and they generate behind the scenes HTML tags & Javascript codes.
+Plotly DASH is easy to use, you design a layout with 'components' which allows you to describe the app's look and feel.
+Then you define in a callback, how you want to create interactions between the elements (e.g., how a radio button interacts with a graph).
+The magic of Dash is that the components are accessible in Python, and behind the scenes, they generate HTML tags and JavaScript code.

-The rest of the code is pure Python and in my case I used the Pandas library in order to make data transformation: Dataframe filters, calculations, concatenations, columns selections, loop iterations....
+The rest of the code is pure Python and, in my case, I used the Pandas library to handle data transformation, including DataFrame filtering, calculations, concatenations, column selections, and loop iterations.

 Grid and cards